Frank Lupton: Early years

-Frank Miller Lupton was born in Ilford, Essex, England in 1854, son of a local merchant.
+Frank Miller Lupton was born in Little Ilford, Essex, England on May 5th 1854, son of a local merchant.

 When he was 24 he joined the Mercantile Marine and became first officer of a steamship in the Red Sea on the route between Jedda and Suakin.

 In 1879 he joined a camel caravan in Suakin that crossed the mountains and desert to Berber, then went on to Khartoum.

 He met Governor General Gordon, who gave him command of a flotilla of river steamers that Gordon was sending to relieve the governor of the Equatorial province, Emin Pasha, in Lado.

 Lupton took nearly two years to cut a passage through the dense vegetation of the Sudd.

 When he reached Lado he found that Emin did not want to be relieved.

 He became Emin's deputy, in charge of the Latuka district based at Tarangole.

 For several months he warded off attacks by the Lango and Didinga in the Imatong Mountains.